 Former project manager of Princeton University's Laikipia Zebra Project

-I am a member of the IUCN Giraffe and Okapi Specialist Group
+I am the co-chair of the IUCN Giraffe and Okapi Specialist Group

 Former PhD student in Dartmouth College's Graduate Program in Ecology, Evolution, Ecosystem and Society